gustavosvalentim/evilcode/README.md

 Make sure to have go installed.

-Run `go build` in your terminal, the output will be a file called `evilcode` which is the executable file. `./evilcode` to start the editor.
+Just run `go build ./cmd/evilcode` in a terminal and an executable file called `evilcode` will be added in the root folder of the project.